 If a man has low-sperm motility, it can be hard for him to get his wife pregnant.
 But there are ways to increase sperm motility.
 Some of the things that your spouse can consider to increase sperm motility are as follows:

 Eating healthy food can increase sperm motility.
 Processed meats can be bad for sperm health, whereas foods like dark chocolate, eggs, bananas, and garlic can be beneficial for sperm health.
 Make sure you include these foods in your partner’s diet.

 2. Keep electronics away from your lap

-You need to keep your phone and laptop away from your lap, for the health of your sperm.
+Keeping mobile phones and laptops on your lap is a strict no, as they can affect the health of the sperm.
 The heat and the radiation are not good for sperm motility.

 The scrotum needs to be a few degrees cooler than the rest of your body.
-Therefore, avoid tight clothing like skinny denim or underwear to keep your sperm swimming well.
+So avoid wearing tight clothing like skinny denim or underwear, and keep those sperm swimming well.

 When a man exercises, his body produces testosterone which is highly important in maintaining the health of the sperm.
-Therefore, start exercising for great results in terms of sperm motility.
+Hence, exercising is a must for improving sperm motility.

 Also Read: How to Check Male Fertility